A Certain Girl: Reception

 Although "A Certain Girl" is a brief 2:15, Clapton manages a nearly half-minute guitar solo that Gomelsky describes as a "fat and fuzzy guitar riff".
 Yardbirds biographer Alan Clayson compared it to "high-velocity flash ... his break has almost a separate life from the rest of the number."
 Yardbirds drummer Jim McCarty felt that the song was "too clean, too sparkling and it even had a hint of 'novelty song'" perhaps due to Gomelsky's production and the repeated "yeah" interjections.
 In his autobiography, Clapton described the early recordings as sounding "pretty lame.
 We just sounded young and white ...
 I felt just that we were falling short of the mark in some way."
 However, music journalist Cub Koda was more indulging: "If you can get past the Andy Hardy backups, you have a pretty catchy ditty [that] must have caught the ears of Warren Zevon".
 Future Yardbird Jimmy Page provided the lead guitar for a 1964 version by English group the First Gear (included on Jimmy Page: Session Man, Vol. 1 (1989)).

 Versions by other artists

-Warren Zevon recorded "A Certain Girl" in 1980, with Jackson Browne on backing vocals.
+Warren Zevon released a cover of "A Certain Girl" in 1980, with Jackson Browne on backing vocals.
 Released as a single from his album, Bad Luck Streak in Dancing School, it reached number 57 on the Hot 100 and number 57 on the Cash Box Top 100.
 In Canada, it reached number 61.
 Record World called it a "a hot rocker" and said that "Waddy Wachtel provides the guitar sparks and the Jackson Browne/Rick Marotta chorus is cute & catchy."

+The 2002 re-release of Better Late Than Never, the 1996 debut album by The Slackers, features a cover of the song as a previously unreleased bonus track.

 The song's writer Allen Toussaint performed the song as a part of a medley of some of his hits in the 2005 documentary film Make It Funky!.
 It presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.